-- (a) In petroleum refineries, petrochemical and chemical plants, natural gas processing and cryogenic air separation plants. - (b) In oil refineries to separate crude oil into useful substances (or fractions). - (c) In the process of organic juice. - (d) In the separation of oxygen, liquid nitrogen and argon from air.
+- (a) In petroleum refineries, petrochemical and chemical plants, natural gas processing and cryogenic air separation plants. - (b) In oil refineries to separate crude oil into useful substances (or fractions). - (c) In the separation of oxygen, liquid nitrogen and argon from air.